3 Ways Home Modifications Reduce Caregiver Burnout and Injury Risk

 • Get in or out of a car

-Regardless of the type of transfer, there are a variety of home modifications that help make this important task easier and safer.
+Regardless of the type of transfer, a variety of home modifications can make this vital task easier and safer.

 For example, transfers are often physically exhausting and could cause injury.
-Depending on the height and weight of the person you’re caring for, it’s important to find solutions that reduce the risk of muscle injury or falls during the transfer.
+Depending on the person’s height and weight, it’s important to identify solutions that reduce the risk of muscle strain or falls during transfers.

-Common home modifications that can help minimize risk of injury with transfers include:
+Common home modifications that can help minimize the risk of injury with transfers include:

 Low thresholds improve senior safety and independence and reduce caregiver burnout and injury